darkn3rd/script-tut/pkgbox/chocolatey/pipx/README.md

 same shape: download `pipx.pyz`, generate a `pipx.bat` launcher that invokes it via `python`/`py`, and put that launcher on PATH.

+The Chocolatey package declares `python3` (Python 3.9 or newer) as a dependency, so Chocolatey installs a suitable Python runtime when needed.

 ## Layout

 | File                          | Purpose                                                              |